xuezzou/Vanderbilt-course-notes/Others/secure and private ai notes.md

         - comparison also returns floating points 1.
 0. ...
 - able to slice the tensor the same way
 - Project: Build an **Encrypted Database**
-    - hint: store the strings as one-hot encoder or indexes-based
+    - hint: store the strings as one-hot encoder or index-based
 <!--     ```python3
     def string2values(str_input, max_len=8):